 When looking for high-quality dark chocolate with the least amount of net carbs, opt for products with over 75% cacao.
 I personally don't mind a small amount of added sugar but avoid products containing certain sugar alcohols which raise blood sugar (sorbitol, maltitol, etc.) which tend to be added in large quantities.
 If you can, find products free of unnecessary additives.
 Small amounts of soy lecithin are acceptable, unless you suffer from soy allergies.

 Sugar is sugar - no matter how healthy the sweetener is, it will always impair your weight loss and potentially kick you out of ketosis.
 The following sweeteners can be labeled "healthy" only if consumed in small quantities.
-In general, these are not suitable for weight loss but can be added for weight maintenance.
+Keep in mind that sugar is not the issue - it is the overconsumption of sugar that causes metabolic disease.
+In general, these are not suitable for weight loss and those with insulin resistance and other metabolic issues.
 Note that they are not organised in any particular order.

 Although fruits and fresh fruit juices should be avoided on very low-carb diets, you can use them in small quantities to sweeten yogurt or smoothies.

 Not all berries are the same.
 While blackberries, raspberries and strawberries have the least amount of net carbs (6-8 g per cup), blueberries contain more than twice the amount of net carbs.